- Instructions for Form 1099-MISC - Introductory Material

 Widely held fixed investment trusts (WHFITs).

-Pursuant to Treasury Regulations 301.6109-4, all filers of this form may truncate a recipient’s taxpayer identification number (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
+Pursuant to Treasury Regulations 301.6109-4, all filers of this form may truncate a recipient’s TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
 Truncation is not allowed on any documents the filer files with the IRS.
-A payer's taxpayer identification number may not be truncated on any form.
-See part J in the 2017 General Instructions for Certain Information Returns.
+A payer's TIN may not be truncated on any form.
+See part J in the 2018 General Instructions for Certain Information Returns.

 If you need to correct a Form 1099-MISC that you have already sent to the IRS: